5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 >
 > **Source**: [OCLP issue 543](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/543)

-This is great, because it allows using the correct SMBIOS for a given CPU family even if it is not officially supported by macOS 12 and newer.
-This not only improves CPU Power Management - especially on Laptops – it also allows installing, running and updating macOS on otherwise unsupported hardware.
+This is great, because it allows using the "native", designated SMBIOS for a given CPU family, even if it is not officially supported by macOS 12 or newer.
+This not only improves CPU Power Management - especially on Laptops – it also allows installing, running and updating macOS Montereay and newer on otherwise unsupported hardware.

 I had a look at the [**config.plist**](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/4a8f61a01da72b38a4b2250386cc4b497a31a839/payloads/Config/config.plist) included in OCLP, copied the relevant patches Booter and Kernel patches (and a few others) into my config and tested them.
-The attached plist contains these patches.
+The attached plist contains the patches.

 ## Applying the Patches
 :warning: Before applying the patches, make sure you have a working backup of your EFI folder stored on a FAT32 formatted USB flash drive to boot your PC from just in case something goes wrong!

-- [**Download**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/09_Board-ID_VMM-Spoof/BoardIDSkip+VMMPatch.plist.zip?raw=true) and unzip the attached .plist
+- [**Download**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/09_Board-ID_VMM-Spoof/BoardIDSkip+VMMPatch.plist.zip?raw=true) and unzip the attached .plist.
-- Open it with a plist Editor (e.g. ProperTree)
+- Open it with a plist Editor (e.g. ProperTree).
 - Copy the patches located under Booter/Patch over to your OpenCore config to the same section.
 - Do the same for the Kernel Patches.
 Enable additional patches if required (SurPlus patches for Sandy Bridge for example).
 - Optional: add [**FeatureUnlock.kext**](https://github.com/acidanthera/FeatureUnlock) to enable [**Content Caching**](https://support.apple.com/en-ca/guide/mac-help/mchl9388ba1b/mac)
-- Save the config
+- Save the config.
-- Reboot
+- Reboot.
 - Verify: enter `sysctl kern.hv_vmm_present` in Terminal.
 If it returns `1` the patch is working.

 Enjoy macOS Monterey+ with the correct SMBIOS for your CPU and Updates!

 ## About the Patches

-### About the Booter Patches
+### Booter Patches
 - **Patch 0**: Skips Hardware Board ID Check (enabled)
 - **Patch 1**: Reroutes Hardware Board-ID check to OpenCore (enabled)

-### About the Kernel Patches
+### Kernel Patches
 In the .plist, only 3 of the 6 kernel patches are enabled by default.
 Enable additional one as needed.
 Here's what they do:

 - **Patch 0**: disables [Library Validation Enforcement](https://www.naut.ca/blog/2020/11/13/forbidden-commands-to-liberate-macos/). (disabled)